Suboxone (naloxone and buprenorphine) is a Schedule II controlled substance that can be prescribed only by approved physicians.

 Unlike methadone, Suboxone may often be prescribed to individuals for home use.
 Rehabs that utilize medical detox facilities for the treatment of opioid use disorders and have a qualified physician on staff may use Suboxone.

 The majority of these individuals were most likely prescribed the medication for recovery from opioid abuse or for the control of chronic pain.
 Moreover, the majority of individuals admitting to misusing buprenorphine most likely did not misuse Suboxone.
-Instead, it is more likely than other forms of buprenorphine were misused in these cases.
+Instead, it is more likely that other forms of buprenorphine were misused in these cases.

 Under the Affordable Care Act (also known as Obamacare), increased availability of Medicaid was associated with an increase in the use of Suboxone.
 This is most likely due to increased prescription rates of Suboxone for the treatment of opioid use disorders in community mental health centers and other facilities that accept Medicaid insurance.